|SIYE Time:13:25 on 13th August 2022|

 'The lounge is up here.'
 Ginny led me through an arched door in a thick stone wall, up a short flight of stone stairs and into a huge room, the converted barn.

-There were a couple of doors at the far end of the room but the massive high ceilinged room seemed to occupy most of the old barn.
+There were a couple of doors on the side walls of the room, but the old barn had not been subdivided.
+Instead it had been converted into a massive high ceilinged lounge.
 The furniture was lost in the place.
 There were two sofas and four armchairs, but no television, simply an old fashioned looking radio.
-The far end of the room was full of unopened boxes and tea-chests.
-Ginny’s mum was sitting on the floor surrounded by the five children.
+The massive arched window at the far end of the room was partly hidden behind unopened boxes and tea-chests.
+Ginny's mum was sitting on the floor surrounded by the five children.
 She smiled at me when I entered.

 'Jacqui is going to take me down to collect James, Mum.
 I'm just going upstairs to get changed,' Ginny said.
 She climbed a half flight of open wooden stairs leading up to another door in the thick stone wall through which we'd entered the room.